jpita/xingTest/README.md

 #### Main issues
 * A lot of time lost to setup the environment
-	* First on my old windows machine, somethins don't work on windows
+	* First on my old windows machine, some things don't work on windows
 	* Then on an Ubuntu VM, everything was super slow
 	* Then installed Ubuntu on the PC, ran into some issues with network drivers
 	* Finally was able to make it work
 * Due to lack of knowledge of a Rails application, Ruby itself and zero knowledge of Rspec, was hard to start having results
 * Due to zero knowledge of Capybara, was really hard to start having results, specially with headless drivers (didn't know where the application instance was running to check the current status)

+# Final Thoughts
+* Took way too much time (around 25h) to solve the test due to all the dificulties of never having hands on experience with the technologies involved (had a little knowledge of how a rails app works and that saved me even more time)